-This stunning archipelago is home to the largest brick structure in the western hemisphere, the historic Fort Jefferson, which was built in the 19th century to protect the Gulf of Mexico.
+This southernmost island gem is also home to the largest brick structure in the western hemisphere, the historic Fort Jefferson, which was built in the 19th century to protect the Gulf of Mexico.

-If you’re looking for a more laid-back way to explore the island, rent a bike or take a leisurely stroll through the charming neighborhoods of Old Town.
-You’ll discover colorful Victorian mansions, quaint cottages, and lush tropical gardens at every turn.
+If you’re looking for a more laid-back way to discover the island, rent a bike or take a leisurely stroll through the charming neighborhoods of Old Town.

-And for an unforgettable sunset experience, head to Mallory Square, where crowds gather each evening to watch the sun dip below the horizon in a dazzling display of colors.
+For an unforgettable sunset experience, take a sunset cruise or head to Mallory Square, where crowds gather each evening to watch the sun dip below the horizon in a dazzling display of colors.

 With so many activities to choose from, Key West is the perfect destination for travelers who want to stay active and explore the island’s natural beauty!